shivannis/xandr-docs-public/xandr-docs/articles/monetize/daily-pacing.md

 budget amount, the system increases the bid rate enough so that it will win an additional **400** impressions by midnight.

-How the System Moderates the Pacing Settings
+## How the system moderates the pacing settings

 When the system modifies the daily pacing to account for daily over- or underspend, it can be in danger of generating a spend spike.
 For